jshirley/hotstuff/README.md

 Analyzers is where the real interesting stuff comes into the mix.

 Take the content, run it through a series of analysis and categorize it.

+# Running this thing

+## Configuration

+Configuration is done in `config/default.yml`.
+Setup the sources and analyzer configuration there.

+After that, each script handles one part of the job.

+  node discover # Find new links node fetch    # Fetch the content from each link and set meta-data node analyze  # Run all the configured analyzers, updating the records

+Now, at this point you just have fully analyzed documents stored in MongoDB.
+It's up to you to get something out of them!
+(I'm working on this part now)